ash/raku-course/essentials/associatives/hashes/index.md

 {% include menu.html %}

-Another example of associative data types in Raku are hashes.
-This is an aggregate data type that maps the names of its items to their values.
+A _hash_ is another example of associative data types in Raku.
+It is an aggregate data type that maps the names of its items to their values.
 Let us introduce the new sigil that hash variables use: `%`.

 ```raku
 my %capitals;